mmlacak/crochess/docs/source/libcc/memory.rst

 For other types check which value(s) are used to convey absence of a valid value.

-In a given example, disambiguation coordinate is optional, with :c:`CC_INVALID_COORD` used as an absence value.
+In a given example, disambiguation coordinate is optional, with :c:macro:`CC_INVALID_COORD` used as an absence value.

 Multi-pointer parameters can be optional not just on data (more precisely, inner-most